nipil/dedicated-server-availability-watcher/README.md

     # NOTE: Here, `67ca9c9c-2f4a-447d-8d6d-7d242382a4a3` is absent because it is out of stock.

 See `Usage` for the actual commands.

+# Differential notifications using stored hashes

+The tool is designed to notify only if something changed when checking.
+As such, two designs are possible: a memory state and a resident daemon, or a run-once job triggered by cron-like tools, which store their states on disk.
+I chose the latter, and a writable *directory* must be provided.

+This can be done with the `--storage-dir` (or `-s`) option of the `check` command.
+Here are some example use of the storage option :

+    ... check AAA BBB CCC
+    # this writes states to the **working** directory.
+This means
+    # the directory which was in use when the binary has been invoked,
+    # and *not* the directory where the binary is stored.

+    ... check -s /var/cache/dsaw AAA BBB CCC
+    # will write the state hash files into the /var/cache/dsaw,
+    # provided that it actually exists **and** is writable by
+    # the user running the program.
+    # The program will **not** create the directory by itself,
+    # nor set or fix permissions.
+    # At the very least, it verifies on startup that the specified
+    # directory can be reached and is readable.

+    ... chech --storage-dir /tmp
+    # will store all hash files directly in /tmp, which is crude
+    # but works, as the files are small and not many, and the
+    # only downside is that you could get spurious notifications
+    # on reboot as the /tmp directory is usually cleaned upon boot.

 # Compilation